 “My boyfriend got beat up by Albanians,” a random girl would say.

-Oh, I’m sorry to hear that, what else is knew?
+Oh, I’m sorry to hear that, what did he say to them?

 Raising positive contributors throughout society, credit goes to the progressive 80’s, 90’s, and turn-of-the-century immigrant parents for raising quality, respectful Albanian-Americans.
 Maybe the first generations here felt the struggle more deeply, a proud representation of persistence over adversity, and a loud voice creating and molding our assimilating culture today.